jingjieyeo/Predictive-Maintenance-using-LSTM/README.md

 * Twitter: @UmbertoGriffo

 ## Colab
-* New Python notebook that can run on Colab, uploaded in 2022 by Jingjie Yeo You can try the code directly on [Colab](https://colab.research.google.com/github/jingjieyeo/Predictive-Maintenance-using-LSTM/blob/master/Predictive_Maintenance_using_LSTM.ipynb).
+New Python notebook that can run on Colab, uploaded in 2022 by Jingjie Yeo.
+The software environment listed below is obsolete for the notebook, the notebook runs using all the latest versions available on Colab.

+You can try the code directly on [Colab](https://colab.research.google.com/github/jingjieyeo/Predictive-Maintenance-using-LSTM/blob/master/Predictive_Maintenance_using_LSTM.ipynb).
 Save a copy in your drive and enjoy it!